-Soy protein, do you really need it?
+Soy and soy protein, do you really need them?

-For women there is no problem, but for men, it’s a different story.
 Soy increases estrogen levels in men and lowers testosterone levels.

 Soy contains ingredients with estrogen-like properties that increase estrogen levels in men.
 It causes a reduction of testosterone levels.
-In women soy doesn’t have such an effect.

 Soy became an ingredient in many products and “protein products”.